mitchpaulus/dotfiles/notes/Alerton Visual Logic.md

 1                | 0             | 1               | 0
 1                | 1             | 0               | 1
 1                | 1             | 1               | 0

+## Velocity Pressure to FPM Converter

+Looks like gauge - has 'Zero' 'Out' and 'K' on the meter.

+Output = k √ (vp_input - zero)

+## Delay on Break/Make

+Delay on break -> delay going from On to Off
+Delay on make -> delay going from Off to On

+Opposite transitions for each have no delay.
+Delays are in seconds.

+## Sample and Hold

+When the CTRL input is ON, the output and the stored value are set equal to the input.
+When the CTRL input is OFF, the output is set to the last stored value.